jamesray1/resume/README.md

 ### Solar Engineer at Solar Energy Enterprises

 Two days a week from 12 July 2017—29 August 2017 with Solar Energy Enterprises and Clean Energy Corporation doing residential and solar solar project management, which included roof feasibility studies for solar installation and grid applications.
-I finished the work by my choice because I wanted to focus more time on Ethereum, and could be working full-time at Sungrow if I wanted to (which I didn't).
+I finished the work by my choice because I wanted to focus more time on Ethereum, and could've been working full-time at Sungrow if I had wanted to (which I didn't).

 ### Independent researcher on the sustainable energy industry